 The master branch is your main default branch in Git where your last commit is.
 Now let's take a look at the files that Git created by default in the working directory:

-ls means to list the files in that directory while -al means to show all files including the .dot files and folders like .git.
-The ls command is not a Git command it's rather just a bash command.
+means to show all files including the .dot files and folders like .git.
+The ls

 The .git folder presence means that Git successfully created our local repository and created the .git folder for us that holds all the necessary information for that repository including the commit history.
 We can also ask Git about the status of the created repository by running the following command: